sfvicente/BlazorBestPracticesAndGuidelines/README.md

-# BlazorStyleGuide
+# Blazor | Best Practices and Guidelines

-A guide for Blazor syntax, conventions, and application structure.
+A collection of best practices and guidelines for Blazor.

 ### Table of Contents